warmcat/libwebsockets/README.md

 ## Master is now MIT-licensed

-Libwebsockets master is now under the MIT license.
+Libwebsockets is now under the MIT license.
 See ./LICENSE.

 ## Support